-If the bleeding or pain continues, talk with your doctor or midwife.
+If the bleeding or pain continues, talk with your GP or midwife.

-You are advised to contact your doctor or midwife if you have a headache during pregnancy that is not relieved by paracetamol (such as Panadol), especially in the second half of pregnancy.
+Contact your GP or midwife if you have a headache during pregnancy that is not relieved by paracetamol (such as Panadol), especially in the second half of pregnancy.

 Heartburn and indigestion